Leaf-Agriculture/docs/docs/operations_endpoints.md

 This endpoint receives two required URL parameters, a `leafUserId` and `provider`

-A `provider` must be set and be one of the following:
+A `provider` can be set as one of the following:

 ```
 Other